-The more people that subscribe to your channel, the more chances you’ll have at promoting your vlogs to those subscribers and growing your blog.
+The more people that subscribe to your channel, the more chances you’ll have at promoting your new vlogs to those subscribers.

 Here are 10 things you can do to promote both your vlogs and your YouTube channel.

-- Embed your vlogs into your blog posts.
+- Embed your vlogs into all relevant blog posts.

-- Link to your YouTube channel from your blog’s main navigational menu.
+- Add a link to your YouTube channel from your blog’s main navigational menu.